-• Turbidity levels were low during this deployment period with variation only observed during high flow and melting events.
-Plant Discharge sonde was encased in ice during the beginning of the deployment.
+Turbidity levels were minimal during this deployment period with variation only observed during high flow and precipitation events.

 ^{}All hydrometric data is provisional and is subject to correction.
 Please consult Water survey of Canada for finalized data and interpretation.

 Appendix